 You can't see it, smell it or taste it.
 But food or water tainted with certain strains of E. coli bacteria can leave you fighting for your life, especially if your immune system is compromised or you're very young or very old.

 Seven people died and more than 2,300 others fell ill in Walkerton, Ont., in May 2000, in Canada's worst-ever E. coli outbreak after the bacteria got into the town's water supply.
 The source of the contamination was manure spread on a farmer's field near one of the town's wells.

-The latest E. coli outbreak in Canada led to a recall of over 1,500 product lines that were packaged at XL Foods in Brooks, Alta.
+The largest beef recall in Canada was prompted by an E. coli outbreak at XL Foods in Brooks, Alta.
 The recall began Sept.
 16, twelve days after two positive tests.

 A common illness

 It was the well-known Canadian version, E. coli O157:H7, which contaminated the water system in Walkerton and the XL Foods plant.

 While the Walkerton outbreak was unusual, health authorities in Canada normally deal with a few thousand cases of E. coli illness a year.
 In the U.S., it's estimated that about 73,000 people a year are sickened by the bacteria and 61 die.